zysxmu/NUWA/README.md

-# Offical code for Large mRNA language foundation modeling with NUWA for unified sequence perception and generation
+# Official code for Large mRNA language foundation modeling with NUWA for unified sequence perception and generation

+## Enviorments

+Please install the neccessary package by checking requirements.txt

 ## Pretraining